-The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+The 988 and Suicide Crisis Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 Text 741741 from anywhere in the United States, anytime.
 The Crisis Text Line is here for any crisis.
 A live, trained Crisis Counselor receives the text and responds, all from our secure online platform.
 The volunteer Crisis Counselor will help you move from a hot moment to a cool moment